YoonChi/kubesquid/freecodecamp/README.md

-Note: Most of the material below is from FreeCodeCamp except for:
+Note: Most of the material below is from FreeCodeCamp except:
 1. Using Apache Tomcat in place of Nginix for M1, M2.

 ## The application that we are going to deploy to Kubernetes: